moralitos/rabbitmq/README.md

 Ruby to Python RPC with RabbitMQ
 --------------------------------

-This is an expansion on the rabbitmq tutorial to create an RPC connection.
+This is an expansion on the rabbitmq tutorial to create a Remote Procedure Call (RPC) from ruby to python (ruby is the client and python is the RPC server).

 This uses the ruby example and separates business logic from low level connections and does the same for the python server side.